envato/google-analytics-for-wordpress/readme.txt

 Donate link: http://www.joostdevalk.nl/donate/
 Tags: analytics, google analytics, statistics
 Requires at least: 2.2
-Tested up to: 2.3
+Tested up to: 2.3.1
-Stable tag: 1.6
+Stable tag: 2.0

 The Google Analytics for WordPress plugina automatically tracks and segments all outbound links from within posts, comment author links, links within comments, blogroll links and downloads.
-It also allows you to add extra search engines, track image search queries and it will even work together with Urchin.
+It also allows you to track AdSense clicks, add extra search engines, track image search queries and it will even work together with Urchin.

 == Description ==

 The Google Analytics for WordPress plugina automatically tracks and segments all outbound links from within posts, comment author links, links within comments, blogroll links and downloads.
-It also allows you to add extra search engines, track image search queries and it will even work together with Urchin.
+It also allows you to track AdSense clicks, add extra search engines, track image search queries and it will even work together with Urchin.

 In the options panel for the plugin, you can determine the prefixes to use for the different kinds of outbound links and downloads it tracks.